 In 1914, President Wilson appointed Wittpenn to the office of naval officer of the Port of New York for a salary of $8,000 a year.
 Wittpenn's opponents referred to the position as a "sinecure" to remove him from active politics ("Family Plans Simple Rites for Wittpenn."
 Jersey Observer 27 July 1931).

 In 1915 Wittpenn married Caroline Stevens Alexander of Castle Point, Hoboken.
-She was a daughter of Col. Edwin A. Stevens and a descendant of the inventor John Stevens, whose family helped found Hoboken.
-Her great uncle, also an Edwin A. Stevens, established Steven Institute of Technology (1870) through his bequest.
+She was a daughter of Col. Edwin Augustus Stevens and Martha Bayard Stevens and a descendant of the inventor John Stevens, whose family helped found Hoboken.
+Caroline's mother, Martha, was one of three trustees who established Steven Institute of Technology (1870) through the bequest of Edwin Augustus Stevens.
 The couple met while Wittpenn was County Supervisor.
-The ceremony took place at Holy Innocents Church (Episcopal) in Hoboken that she helped to found; it is now part of All Saints Parish.
+The ceremony took place at the Church of the Holy Innocents (Episcopal) in Hoboken that her mother founded; it is now part of All Saints Parish.

 Caroline Wittpenn used her services and resources towards a distinguished career in philanthropic and social reform work.
 She was involved with numerous organizations that mostly sought to improve the lives of women and children.
 They included: the Board of Managers of Clinton Farms Reformatory for Women, New Jersey State Board of Children's Guardians, Women's Reformatory Commission, New Jersey State Charities Aid Association, which she helped found.
 During World War I, she was a member of the European Relief Committee.
 She was the American Delegate to the International Commission for Criminology and Prison Management during the administration of Herbert Hoover.
 On her 73rd birthday, Mrs. Wittpenn was recognized as the "best loved woman in New Jersey" for her unprecedented public service ("Mrs. H.O.
 Wittpenn, Civic Leader, Dies."
 New York Times 5 December 1932.)